Heorhiivka, Pokrovsk Raion, Donetsk Oblast: History

+The village was established in 1864.

+On November 7 1917, in accordance with the Third Universal of the Ukrainian Central Rada, it became part of the Ukrainian People's Republic.

 Russo-Ukrainian War

 Russian invasion of Ukraine

 After the end of the Battle of Marinka, the Russian Armed Forces launched multiple attacks against Heorhiivka resulting in its capture on 14 June 2024.